Loved ones are welcome again.

 Proper hand hygiene (washing) is the best way to reduce the spread of germs.
 Be sure to wash or sanitize your hands before and after visiting your loved one.

-The Cafe located on the 2nd floor of the Medical Center, serves a wide variety of meals and snacks and is open daily during the following times:
+The Cafe located on the 2nd floor of the hospital and serves a variety of meals and snacks.

 Most patient rooms and areas within the hospital have access to wireless Internet (Wi-Fi), which allows access to the Internet.
 Access is simple: